The Eyre Peninsula is a great South Australian holiday destination.

 Adelaide to Whyalla, Arno Bay, Tumby Bay and Port Lincoln Day 1 to 3

-Our Eyre Peninsula Explorer begins in Adelaide where you will be picked up from your city centre hotel by 7am.
-We travel along the Princess Highway to Whyalla, located on the east coast of the Eyre Peninsula.
-We have lunch here and continue our journey south along the coast to the peaceful fishing village of Arno Bay.
-Enjoy the estuary boardwalk with numerous observation decks and winding its way through mangroves, samphire and mudflats.
-Back on the road we travel a short distance to Tumby Bay, home of the newest addition to the Silo Art Trail in South Australia.
-Created with 430 litres of paint the 2200 square meter mural is quite a masterpiece.
-Today’s final destination Port Lincoln is only a 30-minute drive away and is situated on the shore of Boston Bay, a natural deep-water harbour with a size three times bigger than Sydney Harbour.
+After lunch we continue travelling south to Tumby Bay, home of many incredible murals and the newest addition to the Silo Art Trail in South Australia.
+Created with 430 litres of paint the 2200 square metre mural is quite a masterpiece.
+Back on the road we drive a short distance to Port Lincoln situated on the shore of Boston Bay, a natural deep-water harbour with a size three times bigger than Sydney Harbour.
 We stay at the award-winning Port Lincoln Hotel for the next 3 nights of our tour.
-(Day 1 Overnight Port Lincoln Hotel Balcony Rooms, Lunch, Dinner)
+(Day 1 Overnight Port Lincoln Hotel Balcony Rooms, Lunch, Dinner) (*boat tours are subject to cuttlefish numbers)

 Elliston to Murphy's Haystacks, Streaky Bay and Ceduna, Whale Watching Cruise, Head of Bight Lookout Day 4 to 6

-It is time to leave the magnificent town of Port Lincoln and we continue our journey north along the west coast of the Eyre Peninsula.
-We stop at Elliston on the shores of Waterloo Bay, where there are frequent sightings of dolphins and sea lions.
-Walk along the heritage listed jetty before we make our way to the stunning Talia Caves and the well-known Murphy’s Haystacks.
-After lunch in Streaky Bay we continue our journey and arrive in Ceduna mid-afternoon.
+Enjoy a comfort stop with morning tea and fun photo opportunities before we make our way to the stunning Talia Caves, the Tub Lookout, and the intriguing rock formations at Calca, the Murphy’s Haystacks.
+We continue our journey to Streaky Bay and Ceduna.
 Located on the panoramic shores of Murat Bay and rich in indigenous culture, Ceduna’s meaning is “Resting Place”.
-Stroll along the waterfront and take in a beautiful sunset before a delicious buffet dinner.
-The top-quality Foreshore Hotel will be our accommodation for tonight.
+Stroll along the waterfront and take in a beautiful sunset before a delicious dinner.
+The Ceduna Foreshore Hotel is our accommodation for the next three nights.
 (Day 4 Overnight Ceduna Foreshore Ocean Front Executive Rooms, Breakfast, Lunch, Dinner)

 Today we travel to Fowlers Bay a hidden paradise with kilometres of white sandy beaches and crystal-clear blue water.
 The bay offers great protection for the Southern Right Whales and their calves.
 We get up close and personal on a two-hour whale watching cruise.
-Enjoy a homemade lunch from the owners of Fowlers Bay Eco Cruise before travelling to Penong.
-Penong is a small wheatbelt town on the Nullarbor Plain and is now known for its array of windmills.
-We return to Ceduna and there is time to unwind and relax before a group dinner.
+After lunch at Fowlers Bay, we make our way to Penong.
+Penong is a small wheatbelt town on the Nullarbor Plain and is now known for its array of windmills from small to extra-large.
+Not only are the windmills fabulous photo objects so is Lake Mac Donnell.
+Walk down the so-called Watermelon Avenue with a pink salt lake on one side and a blue-green lake on the other.
+We return to Ceduna and there is time to unwind and relax before our group dinner.
 (Day 5 Overnight Ceduna Foreshore Ocean Front Executive Rooms, Breakfast, Lunch, Dinner)

-The beginning of the famed Nullarbor Plains, Nullarbor meaning “no trees”, is where we are headed today.
-But it is not trees we seek, we are looking out for the Southern Right Whales frolicking below the Bunda Cliffs.
-Each year the whales call this part of the Eyre Peninsula coast their home and you can watch them nursing their calves, leaping out of the ocean or waving to us.
+The beginning of the famed Nullarbor Plains, Nullarbor meaning “no trees”, is where we are headed.
+But it is not trees we seek; we are looking out for the Southern Right Whales frolicking below the Bunda Cliffs.
+Each year the whales call this coast their home and you can watch them nursing their calves, looping out the ocean or waving to us.
 Check out the Head of Bight Interpretive Centre and this day is sure to be one of your lifetime memories.
 (Day 6 Overnight Ceduna Foreshore Ocean Front Executive Rooms, Breakfast, Lunch, Dinner)

 Discover Pildappa Rock and Mount Wudinna, Kimba and Kadina Day 7 and Day 8

-This morning we farewell the coast and travel inland, the Central Eyre Peninsula characterised by open farmland, untouched wilderness and unique landscapes.
+This morning we farewell the coast and travel inland, the Central Eyre Peninsula characterised by open farmland, untouched wilderness, and unique landscapes.
 Edward John Eyre first discovered Minnipa in 1839, mapped and recorded the native names of unique granite rocks in the area.
 Walk to the top or along the base of Pildappa Rock, an inselberg with the highest and longest wave formations on the Eyre Peninsula.
 We continue our journey to the largest exposed granite monolith in South Australia, Mount Wudinna.
-Surrounded by mallee bushland the area is a great scenic spot for lunch.
-Back on the road our next stop takes us to the Whites Knob Lookout in Kimba.
-Great for excellent views and some photos of the Edward John Eyre Sculptures, an artistic tribute to the early explorers.
-Kimba is also home to a stunning and very colourful silo art, which can not be missed on our journey.
-We arrive in Port Augusta late afternoon and finish the day with a delicious restaurant meal.
-(Day 7 Overnight The Standpipe Port Augusta, Breakfast, Lunch, Dinner)
+Surrounded by Mallee bushland the area is a great scenic spot for lunch.

 These tours are wonderful.
 Attention to detail keeps everyone happy and they have many return people.
 I have done 5 tours.
 Kangaroo Island wonderful and the Eyre Peninsula. (but the others good too) Value for money is fantastic.